Engineering Technologies Canada Ltd.

 A variety of factors help determine which wastewater technologies are best suited for a particular home or area.
 Often, communities will use a combination of different approaches for different circumstances to save money, control development, and protect public health and the environment.

-For example, in densely populated areas, like the business section of town, a community may find that a conventional gravity sewer (like those used in large towns and cities) and a centralized wastewater treatment plant is the most cost-effective and environmentally-sound way to collect, transport, and treat the wastewater.
+For example, in densely populated areas, like the business section of town, a community may find that a conventional gravity sewer (like those used in large towns and cities) and a centralized wastewater treatment plant is the most cost-effective and environmentally sound way to collect, transport, and treat the wastewater.
 In more sparsely populated areas, where lot sizes are large and homes are spaced widely apart, on-site wastewater treatment with subsurface discharge may be more practical and cost-effective.

 But what about homes in locations that don’t fit either of the above descriptions?
 And what about areas where onsite treatment can’t be used?